-Our Equity, Inclusion and Cultural Relevance Workgroup is a staff and volunteer committee that aims to strengthen our commitment to providing inclusive, equitable, and responsive programs and workplace.
+Our Equity, Inclusion and Cultural Relevance Work Group is a staff and volunteer committee that aims to strengthen our commitment to providing inclusive, equitable, and responsive programs and workplace.

-The Workgroup designed and implemented a process to create a plan for us to better understand the individual, systemic and institutionalized racism that influence our programs and workplace.
+The Work Group designed and implemented a process to create a plan for us to better understand the individual, systemic and institutionalized racism that influence our programs and workplace.

-The Workgroup held listening sessions with staff members, board members, partners and community members to audit our programs and function of our operations, identify short and long-term projects and document them in a plan.
+In order to achieve this, the Work Group held listening sessions with staff members, board members, partners and community members to audit our programs and function of our operations, identify short and long-term projects and document them in a plan.

-In addition, the Workgroup offers support and advises staff members with overall guidance and problem-solving on issues relevant to equity, inclusion and cultural relevance work.
+In addition, the Work Group offers support and advises staff members with overall guidance and problem-solving on issues relevant to equity, inclusion and cultural relevance work.